vanaluk/test_exercise/README.md

 ./connect.sh
 ```

-Once the paths are cached you can simply call `./connect.sh` to start and/or connect to your box.
+`./connect.sh` to start and/or connect to your box using cash dir.

-If you'd like to shut down your virtual machine call `./connect.sh -s`.
+`./connect.sh -s` shut down your virtual machine call.

-If for some reason you need to start from scratch `./connect.sh -d` will erase the cache and destroy the vagrant machine.
+`./connect.sh -d` erase the cache and destroy the vagrant machine.

 You can now take a look around.
 The project folder is mounted to `~/test_exercise`.
 These are the same folders as those on your host machine.
-You can use your favorite editor(s) or IDE(s) in either the host or vm.
 The build commands will need to be run from the VM.

 # Build test exercise